AnietieJohnson/Analysis-on-Superstore-sales-data/README.md

 ![](https://github.com/AnietieJohnson/Analysis-on-Superstore-sales-data/blob/main/Profit%20and%20Sales%20by%20category%20visuals.png)

 ### Question 2:
-Show profit and sales trend by quarter, How does discount differ quarterly, Quarter 4 generated more sales and more profit.
+Show profit and sales trend by quarter, How does discount differ quarterly

+Quarter 4 generated more sales and more profit.
+Discount given was increased in each quarter.

 ![](https://github.com/AnietieJohnson/Analysis-on-Superstore-sales-data/blob/main/Varying%20trend%20of%20KPI%20by%20Quarter%20A.png)     |    ![](https://github.com/AnietieJohnson/Analysis-on-Superstore-sales-data/blob/main/Vary%20Trend%20of%20Kpi%20per%20quarter%20B.png)
 :--------------------------------------------------------------------:|:--------------------------------------------------------: